ADD CONDITION

 How should I apply this product?

-For adults and children 3 years of age and older, apply to the affected area not more than 3 to 4 times daily.
+For adults and children 3 years of age and older, apply to the affected area no more than 3 to 4 times daily.
 For children under 3 years of age, consult a doctor.

 What should I do if my condition worsens?

 Yes, this product is for external use only.
-Avoid contact with eyes and do not apply to open wounds or damaged skin.
+Avoid contact with eyes, do not apply to open wounds or damaged skin, and do not bandage tightly.

 What should I do if I accidentally swallow this product?